sampattuzzi/PartII-Proposal/diss.md

 with a confidence interval of 95%.
 I will use these results to compare the performance of the various functions implemented.

+The machine being used for benchmarking was provided by the labs and remotely hosted.
+The machines specifications are as follows:

+* Ubuntu Linux 12.04 32-bit edition
+* Quad core Intel Core i5-2400S CPU clocked at 2.50GHz with a 6M cache
+* 16GB of core memory
+* Nvidia GeForce 9600 GT graphics card featuring the G94 GPU with a 256M framebuffer.

 ### Overhead

 In order to show this I must first discount the effect of copying to and from